Building functional dashboards with the Christmas tree method

 • Annotations: Alerts should have a short title, but point directly to the tools that show the data.

-• Reduces Noise: Static dashboards stay clean; interactive ones handle complexity.
+• Reduces noise: Static dashboards stay clean; interactive ones handle complexity.

 • Encourages Exploration: Engineers can dig deeper (branches) without cluttering the main view.